skyiron/web/packages/design-system/docs/faq.md

 ## Is this tool only for Vue.js based applications?

-Organizations that have more than just Vue.js based applications can benefit from ownCloud Design System as well.
-Tokens which store visual design attributes are universal and can be used on any platform. ownCloud Design System also renders all components in both Vue.js & HTML which allows you to use the components on any web based platform.
+Organizations that have more than just Vue.js based applications can benefit from OpenCloud Design System as well.
+Tokens which store visual design attributes are universal and can be used on any platform.
+OpenCloud Design System also renders all components in both Vue.js & HTML which allows you to use the components on any web based platform.
 Additionally, it’s possible to configure the build process to output Web Components instead of Vue.js Components.

 ## Why aren’t there more components by default?

-ownCloud Design System is not a front-end component library and never will be.
+OpenCloud Design System is not a front-end component library and never will be.
 Instead it tries to provide you and your team a set of organized tools, patterns & practices to build upon, so that you can get started with the actual design system faster.

 ## Can I convert JSON tokens to more than just SCSS and JSON?

 Definitely.
 See [style-dictionary’s docs](https://github.com/amzn/style-dictionary).
 It allows you to convert the tokens to almost any format you can think of.
-The formats used are being configured in [build/build-tokens.js](https://github.com/owncloud/owncloud-design-system/blob/master/build/build-tokens.js).
+The formats used are being configured in [build/build-tokens.js](https://github.com/opencloud-eu/web/blob/main/packages/design-system/build/build-tokens.js).

-## Does ownCloud Design System work on Windows?
+## Does OpenCloud Design System work on Windows?

 Yes, follow the [getting started guide](https://github.com/owncloud/owncloud-design-system/wiki/getting-started) to get things up and running.

 ## Any plan to support different component states?

-ownCloud Design System uses a customized version of [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) for the styleguide part which already supports something similar.
+OpenCloud Design System uses a customized version of [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) for the styleguide part which already supports something similar.
 You can for example define multiple examples in markdown format in the component’s `<docs>` section.
 I’ve added an example of this in the documentation’s [Components section](/#/Components?id=forminput).
 See the [documentation for Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) and React Styleguidist’s [explanation on the differences between Storybook and Styleguidist](https://react-styleguidist.js.org/docs/cookbook.html#whats-the-difference-between-styleguidist-and-storybook).

 ## I can’t figure out what icons are available?